learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 ### require and require_relative

 You will notice that we use two different require methods while setting up our environment and bin files.

 While both of these methods might look similiar they do different things.
 Both load a file based on the filename passed in as a parameter and return true if the file was found and loaded successfully and they will raise a LoadError if it returns false.
 However...

-- [require](http://apidock.com/ruby/Kernel/require) takes an absolute path for the filename, so the file must either be in the directory from which the application is being run or in one of the directories in your shell's PATH variable (which often includes the directory containing the gems you've installed).
+- [require][require] takes an absolute path for the filename, so the file must either be in the directory from which the application is being run or in one of the directories in your shell's PATH variable (which often includes the directory containing the gems you've installed).

-- [require_relative](http://apidock.com/ruby/Kernel/require_relative) takes a relative path that is relative to the file in which the require statement is called (so it's relative to the file being run, not to the directory from which the code is being called).
+- [require_relative][require_relative] takes a relative path that is relative to the file in which the require statement is called (so it's relative to the file being run, not to the directory from which the code is being called).

 ## Resources